RS. 10,000 CHALLAN IN UTTAR PRADESH CAN BE IMPOSED IF YOU BREAK THESE RULES

-The Uttar Pradesh Government’s Chief Minister Yogi Adityanath has imposed new traffic penalties for traffic offences in the province.
+The Uttar Pradesh Government’s Chief Minister Yogi Adityanath has imposed new traffic penalties for traffic offenses in the province.
 According to the study, spitting after the intake of tobacco would draw a great deal of scrutiny from now on not wearing a seat belt while driving or drunk driving.

-•SPITTING TOBACCO ON ROADS-
+SPITTING TOBACCO ON ROADS-

 Road spitting is one of the main barriers to keeping our country clean.
 If people use public transit or luxury vehicles, it’s just not appropriate to spit on the sidewalks.
 Every now and then people used to spit on roads by chewing tobacco.
 There is no fear of people spraying gutkha and tobacco on the road.
 The key goal of this is to teach them a stern lesson and to keep cleanliness in town.
-So a fine up to Rs 500 will be imposed to these people and It should be remembered that spitting tobacco on the road will get you a challan up to Rs 1,000 in a few of the major cities.
+So a fine of up to Rs 500 will be imposed on these people and It should be remembered that spitting tobacco on the road will get you a challan in Uttar Pradesh up to Rs 1,000 in a few of the major cities.

-•CHILDREN NOT WEARING SEATBELT-
+CHILDREN NOT WEARING SEATBELTS-

-•RIDING TWO-WHEELERS WITHOUT HELMET-
+RIDING TWO-WHEELERS WITHOUT HELMET-

 it is to ensure that the second person is using a helmet while riding.

 •TRIPLING ON TWO WHEELER-